 .exe file and wait while it performs memory checks before I get to fly off into space to shoot up the aggressors from the Empire of Kilrah.

-It’s 1991, I’m 10, and I’m playing Wing Commander for what must be the hundredth time.
-I don’t just mean I’ve loaded the game up that many times I mean I’ve played through it that many times.
+It’s 1991, I’m 10, and I’m playing Wing Commander for what must be the one hundredth time.
+I don’t just mean I’ve loaded the game up that many times, I mean I’ve played through it that many times.
 Believe you me this is no easy feat; Wing Commander is not a short game.

 It is a cool game though.
 Set in the 2650s Wing Commander puts you in the cockpit of a space fighter fighting an ongoing war between humanity and the Empire of Kilrah, a race of large bipedal cat people.
 You get to fly several different fighters over the course of the game, in several types of missions.

 It plays out in full 3D space and was one of the first I remember doing so.
 Every fighter has it’s own cockpit details and strategies for flying combat.
 Each of the enemy ships (both fighters and capital classes) had their own distinct set of strengths and weaknesses as well.
 There’s no difficulty scale either so everyone who plays it gets as close to the same experience as can be given the fluid nature of the story (more on that in the moment).
 The graphics are sprites, not rasterized, however the game still looks amazing to my eye.
 The amount of detail they were able to cram in in an age where system resources were so limited is kind of amazing.
 The sound is all midi tracks, but they do sound great.

 The cockpit (pictured above is the cockpit from the Rapier, the last fighter you fly in the game) is where the action happens.
 You go out on sorties to carry out various goals but you always get the chance to fight the fur balls.
 How well you fight them and accomplish mission goals dictates how the war goes in the system you are currently in and after a few missions your carrier, the Tiger’s Claw, jumps to the next system.